 Locked wheel friction testers measure pavement friction accurately and directly.
 The tire on a specialized trailer skids over wet pavement The friction coefficient is calculated between a tire on the specialized trailer as it skids over wet pavement.
 The truck carries a water tank and control system.
 The system:

-- Measures the average friction coefficient of a paved surface in accordance with ASTM E274
+- Measures the average friction coefficient in accordance with ASTM E274

-- Measures the peak or incipient slip friction of a paved surface in accordance with ASTM E1337
+- Measures the peak or incipient slip friction in accordance with ASTM E1337

-- Helps determine changes in surface friction due to deterioration, weathering, or other characteristics
+- Identifies changes in surface friction due to deterioration, weathering, or other characteristics

-- Determine if a paved surface needs resurfacing or DOT rehabilitation
+- Determine if a paved surface needs resurfacing or rehabilitation

 - Test characteristics of new surface treatments, such as high friction treatments